MailTape/MailTape-v1/_posts/2017-04-30-Alexander-Hawkins.md

 guestPic: guestPic258.jpg
 ---
 <p id="introduction">This morning, we are thrilled to welcome pianist, organist, composer and bandleader, [Alexander Hawkins](http://www.alexanderhawkinsmusic.com/index.html), who is ‘unlike anything else in modern creative music’ (Ni Kantu).</p>
-<p>Operating in a myriad of creative contexts (including [Convergence Quartet](http://www.alexanderhawkinsmusic.com/the-convergence-quartet.html), [Decoy](http://www.alexanderhawkinsmusic.com/decoy.html) and the A[lexander Hawkins Ensemble](http://www.alexanderhawkinsmusic.com/alexander-hawkins-ensemble.html)), his own highly distinctive soundworld is forged through the search to reconcile both his love of free improvisation and profound fascination with composition and structure.</p>
+<p>Operating in myriad creative contexts (including [Convergence Quartet](http://www.alexanderhawkinsmusic.com/the-convergence-quartet.html), [Decoy](http://www.alexanderhawkinsmusic.com/decoy.html) and the A[lexander Hawkins Ensemble](http://www.alexanderhawkinsmusic.com/alexander-hawkins-ensemble.html)), his own highly distinctive soundworld is forged through the search to reconcile both his love of free improvisation and profound fascination with composition and structure.</p>
 <p>Sit back, enjoy and bask in the apricity of these selections.</p>